-One of the most important things to take note when travelling is how to get around the city or country of your choice.
-Your destination in mind may have the best food and the most awesome scenery, but you can’t get to your desired location, what good will that do?
+One of the most important things to take note of when travelling is how to get around the city or country of your choice.
+Your destination in mind may have the best food and the most awesome scenery, but if you can’t get to your desired location, what good will that do?

 Well, when getting around Singapore, I dare say Singapore’s public transport system can compete with the best of them out there.
 You could even forgo taking a Grab or taxi simply because the train and bus system has been extensively built for you to get around conveniently.

 For travellers coming to Singapore, there are two cards that will grant access to the various transport modes throughout the island.

 The Singapore Tourist Pass (STP) was created to give tourists an easy option for getting around Singapore.
 Getting the STP will grant you an unlimited number of rides for the stipulated number of days you purchase.